 Taxotere (docetaxel) is a chemotherapy drug, used to treat cancer.
-It is one of the most commonly used chemotherapy drugs for breast cancer, and it is also used for other types of cancer.
-Like other chemotherapy drugs, Taxotere can cause severe side effects, including vomiting, joint or muscle pain, and compromised immune system.
-The side effects are usually, but not always, temporary.
-Taxotere causes permanent hair loss in some patients.
+It’s one of the most widely used chemotherapy drugs for breast cancer, and it’s also used for different types of cancer.
+Like other chemotherapy drugs, Taxotere may lead to serious side effects, such as nausea, muscle or joint fatigue, and compromised immune system.
+The negative effects are usually, but not necessarily, temporary.

 What is Taxotere?

-Taxotere is an anti-cancer chemotherapy drug, also referred to as an antineoplastic or cytotoxic chemotherapy drug.
-It is in a class of drugs, called taxanes, which interfere with the ability of cancer cells to divide.
-Taxanes are plant alkaloids made from the bark of the Pacific Yew tree (taxus).
+Taxotere is an anti-cancer chemotherapy medication, also known as an antineoplastic or cytotoxic chemotherapy medication.
+It’s in a class of medication, called taxanes, which interfere with the ability of cancer cells to divide.
+Taxanes are plant alkaloids produced from the bark of the Pacific Yew tree (taxus).

 Taxotere has been approved by the U.S. Food and Drug Administration (FDA) to treat:

 - Head and neck cancer

 - Bladder cancer

 Taxotere is often given in combination with other chemotherapy drugs.

 Taxotere Side Effects

 According to Chemocare, the most common side effects of Taxotere, affecting more than 30% of patients, include: